Japan coronavirus cases hit 1,000 mark as Tokyo insists Olympics on track

 The comments came after the government’s chief spokesman said Tokyo would “steadily proceed” with preparations for the Games while coordinating with the International Olympic Committee.

-IOC head Thomas Bach on Tuesday reiterated his backing for the Games, urging athletes to prepare “full steam”.
+IOC chief Thomas Bach reiterated his backing for the Games on Tuesday, urging athletes to prepare “full steam”.

-Prime Minister Shinzo Abe has asked schools to close this month, companies are encouraging employees to work from home and sporting events are being canceled or played in empty arenas.
+Japanese Prime Minister Shinzo Abe has asked schools to close this month, companies are encouraging employees to work from home and sporting events are being canceled or played in empty arenas.

-The Tokyo 2020 organizing committee on Wednesday said it had stepped up measures to protect runners and spectators for the torch relay, which starts this month.
-The number of visitors will be limited and the runners will be monitored, the committee said in a statement.
+The Tokyo 2020 organizing committee said on Wednesday it had stepped up measures to protect runners and spectators for the -pre-Games torch relay, which starts this month.
+The number of visitors will be limited and the runners monitored, the committee said in a statement.

-Some of the concerns were fueled by Olympics Minister Seiko Hashimoto, who said on Tuesday Tokyo’s contract with the IOC “could be interpreted as allowing a postponement” until the end of the year, although she reiterated the government remained committed to the Games.
+Some of the concerns were fueled by Olympics Minister Seiko Hashimoto, who said on Tuesday Tokyo’s contract with the IOC “could be interpreted as allowing a postponement” until the end of this year, although she reiterated that the government remained committed to the Games.

 Hashimoto also indicated the end of May could be a key date for making any final decision.